mahekaggarwal17/Sahayak/README.md

 ## Security Note

 `AGORA_APP_CERTIFICATE` stays in `server/.env.local` and is never compiled into Android.
+A development tunnel URL is public while the tunnel is running.
 The Android bearer token is still extractable from an APK, so production deployments should replace the shared quickstart token with user authentication and authorization.